rlucente-se-jboss/demo-rfe/README.md

 is on the host using either `git` or `scp` this directly.
 Make sure the `demo.conf` script has your Red Hat Subscription Manager (RHSM) credentials to login to the [customer support portal](https://access.redhat.com) and pull updated content.
+Also, make sure the IP addresses in the demo.conf file match both your build server and your intended edge host.
 Use the following scripts to build the needed environment.

+    cd ~/demo-rfe
-    sudo ./setup-rhel8.sh
+    sudo ./01-setup-rhel8.sh
     reboot
-    sudo ./config-image-builder.sh
+    sudo ./02-config-image-builder.sh
-    ./build-images.sh
+    ./03-build-containers.sh

 The above scripts do the following:
 * subscribe to Red Hat for updates